Master of Science in Biotechnology

 (also offered as CHEM 5P13)

-electron, energy, and signal transfer and their role in biological systems.
+The principles of light-induced processes such as electron, energy, and signal transfer and their role in biological systems.
 Marcus theory, Dexter and Foerster mechanisms of energy transfer.
 The optical and magnetic resonance spectroscopy of excited states.

 Computational Chemistry: Applications in Biotechnology

 Structure-based drug design; molecular modelling; conformational search techniques; secondary and tertiary protein structure prediction; quantitative structure activity relationships; bioinformatics.

 Special Topics in Chemical Biology

 Focuses on the chemical-biology of select biologically active compounds of current interest in the literature.
 The occurrence, biosynthesis and biological activity, including structure-activity relationships, will be studied.
 Strategies toward the chemical synthesis of these compounds will also be investigated.

 Natural Products Chemistry